 Offering immersive focused learning

 Participants in boot camps have access to intensive programs designed to help them learn a specific skill set as quickly as possible.
-This provides an opportunity to acquire specialized knowledge outside a conventional educational environment (such as business management).
+That way, students get the relevant and ready-job skills in 3-6 months.
+Besides, it provides an opportunity to acquire specialized knowledge outside a conventional educational environment (such as business management).

 In contrast to the more theoretical approach of conventional schools, participants in boot camps can gain practical experience.
 This advantage is crucial in fields like engineering, medicine, and technology.